 The cost of a facelift will vary considerably from patient to patient due to the variety of surgical techniques used during this procedure and the personalized combination of procedures that is required.
-If your health insurance coverage does not include elective procedures such as facelift surgery, our office provides easy financing methods via CareCredit®, Bank SNB, and Prosper® Healthcare Lending.
+If your health insurance coverage does not include elective procedures such as facelift surgery, our office provides easy financing methods via CareCredit®, Simmons Bank, and Prosper® Healthcare Lending.
 We also accept cash, checks, and credit cards as forms of payment.

 What will my scarring be like from my facelift?